Contact Us

 Consistency

-The definition of consistency (for Lean) is the ability to repeat a process over and over, and get the same results every time.
-Although it is not exclusively a Lean term, consistency is a critical component of Lean Standardized Work (frequently called Standard Work).
+The definition of consistency (for Lean) is the ability to repeat a process over and over and get the same results every time.
+Although it is not exclusively a Lean term, consistency is a critical component of Standard Work.

 Why is it important to continuous improvement?
 Consistency in processes is the reason that continuous improvement works at all.
 That stability provides a foundation upon which to make improvements.